hashicorp/terraform-website/content/source/docs/enterprise/api/admin/index.html.md

 -> **Note**: These API endpoints are in beta and are subject to change.

--> **Pre-release:** These API endpoints are not yet available in the current Private Terraform Enterprise release.
+-> These API endpoints are available in Private Terraform Enterprise as of version 201807-1.

 Private Terraform Enterprise provides an API to allow administrators to configure and support their installation.